Onyx-Protocol/Onyx/docs/core/build-applications/real-time-transaction-processing.md

 To process a transaction, our example application will print out some basic information to the console:

-$code ../examples/java/RealTimeTransactionProcessing.java processor-method
+$code processor-method ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb

 Next, we'll set up an infinite loop that reads from the transaction feed, and sends each incoming transaction to our processor function:

-$code ../examples/java/RealTimeTransactionProcessing.java processing-loop
+$code processing-loop ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb

 Note the call to `ack` at the end of every cycle.
 This updates the transaction feed via an API call so that if your program terminates for any reason, it can pick back up from the point that `ack` was last called.

 The body of the processing loop will run once for every new transaction that arrives on the blockchain.
 If you've already processed all available transactions, then the call to `next` will **block the active thread** until a transaction matching the filter arrives.
 Because of this blocking behavior, we'll run the processing loop in its own thread:

-$code ../examples/java/RealTimeTransactionProcessing.java processing-thread
+$code processing-thread ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb

 #### Testing the example

 In order to push some transactions through the transaction feed, we'll try generating a sample transaction:

-$code ../examples/java/RealTimeTransactionProcessing.java issue
+$code issue ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb

 Almost immediately, we should see the following output in the console: